Arcadia (Philanthropic Trust): Discretionary

-The Arcadia Fund in 2015 provided $25 million to Yale University to renovate the Hall of Graduate Studies, enabling the university to co-locate the dispersed humanities departments under one roof to facilitate cross-disciplinary collaboration.
-Baldwin and Rausing have asked that the building should be named after in tribute to the service of David Swensen (who built Yale's endowment from $1.3 billion to $23.9 billion) in tribute to his service.
+The Arcadia Philanthropic Trust in 2015 provided $25 million to Yale University to renovate the Hall of Graduate Studies, enabling the university to co-locate the dispersed humanities departments under one roof to facilitate cross-disciplinary collaboration.
+Baldwin and Rausing have asked that the building should be named in tribute to the service of David Swensen (who built Yale's endowment from $1.3 billion to $23.9 billion) in tribute to his service.

 Arcadia gave £5 million to the Illuminated River Foundation in 2017 for a commissioned art installation of light to 15 of Central London's bridges along the River Thames.
 When the project is completed, it would be the longest piece of commissioned art in the world at 2.5 miles long.

 Discontinued themes

-Before 2009 the Arcadia Find was involved in supporting human rights.
+Before 2009 the Arcadia Philanthropic Trust was involved in supporting human rights.
 It supported organisations that helped refugee scholars, educated disadvantaged children in Africa, and conducted women's rights advocacy.
 In 2005, Arcadia provided a $5 million grant to the Mvule Trust to provide bursaries to young women in Uganda so they can go to secondary school.
 The grant and trust gave 75% of scholarships to girls and by 2007 and the trust had supported the education of 1,868 children.

 Arcadia has provided a total of $6 million in 2005–2006 to the Human Rights Watch (US) to help their empirical research into persecution of women, and its fact gathering, press releases, advocacy and lobbying.